5PM CHRISTMAS EVE CHild-led SERVICE

 Away in a Manger | James Murry

-Diego and Lucas Uchiyama, violin
+Diego Uchiyama, violin

 Judas Maccabaeus | G.F.
 Handel